naeem000/changelog/devicechangelog.md

 • Updated blobs from S62Pro RKQ1.210406.002
 • Replaced DeviceSettings with minimalist XiaomiParts
 • Bluetooth (aptX) - from sunfish RQ1A.201205.008
-• Wwitch to Raven Build FP
+• Witch to Raven Build FP

 ROM changes:
 ==============================